Backends for realtime apps

 Spawn a backend

-When a user opens a document in your app, your app spawns a session backend on Jamsocket.
+When a user opens a document in your app, your app spins up a sync server on Jamsocket.

 2